The Birds and the D’s

 And always remain at the side of your children, no matter what, whether you agree with them or not.
 Never, ever abandon them.
 I’ll punctuate that point and bookend this trifecta of essays with another true story from the front lines of emergency medicine.

 Several months ago, an 11-year-old girl was rushed to our hospital in full cardiac arrest.
-She had hung herself in her closet following an angry exchange with her parents.
+She had fled to her room and hung herself in her closet following an angry exchange with her parents.

 Our trauma team tried desperately to revive her, but to no avail: she died on the trauma bay bed.